bb-qq/r8152/readme.md

    * `sudo install -m 4755 -o root -D /var/packages/r8152/target/r8152/spk_su /opt/sbin/spk_su`
    * `sudo chmod a+rx /opt /opt/sbin`
 5. [DSM7] Retry the installation.
-   * You don't need the above DSM7-specific steps at the next time.
+   * You don't need the above DSM7-specific steps at the next time unless `/opt/sbin/spk_su` is deleted, e.g. if reparing the system partition.
 6. Reboot your NAS.
    * This procedure is not usually necessary, but many users have reported that a reboot was necessary, so please reboot just in case.
 7. Open the driver package from the Package Center and start the driver manually.